runzhe-yang/runzhe-yang.github.io/_pages/research.md

 ## Sample Complexity and Optimization of Scientific Machine Learning

-How large the sample size and how much computational power are needed to reach a prescribed performance level is always the core problem for theoretical computational science research?
+How large the sample size and how much computational power are needed to reach a prescribed performance level for a physic problem?

 - **ML Solving PDE**: In [a ICLR 2022 paper](https://arxiv.org/abs/2110.06897), we analysis the sample complexity of learning a PDE solution and show a suboptimality of plug-in solvers.
 In [a Neurips 2022 paper](https://arxiv.org/abs/2205.07331), we analysis the optimization dynamic and show that using Sobolev norm as loss function can accelerate neural network training.